akatatsu27/FalcomToolsCollection/README.md

-# Falcom_Data_Formats
+# FalcomToolsCollection
-a collection of kaitai-struct definitions, and json converters, of various falcom data formats
+a collection of kaitai-struct definitions, to/from json converters, and compression algorithms for various falcom data formats